simonhw/seed-calendar/README.md

 ### Responsiveness
 - The majority of content is presented from top to bottom as the user views the application on mobile screens.
+- On mobile screens only, a blue background gradient is applied to the H1 heading to add some extra colour to the application.
 - On wider screens, a blurred background image is inserted to break up the extra white space and also to focus the user's attention on the input fields in the centre of the page.
+The blue gradient is removed from the H1 heading.
 - To utilise the extra horizontal space, the Vegetable Bed Size input fields are reoriented into a row, and images of vegetables replace the simple radio buttons in the Vegetable Picker div.
 - Likewise in the Results section, the image of the chosen vegetable is no longer underneath the planting details but is presented alongside that content.